Plasma-Paris/Plasma.WpfUtils/README.md

 * Make the `GenericMessageBox` usable with multiple languages.
 * Add a parameter for allow to displaying the view into a real windows, instead of a WPF "popin".
-* Allow to superpose message box (by exemple, an action in a message box wich open a other message box)
+* Allow to superpose message box (by exemple, an action in a message box that open a other message box)

 ## Contributing

 If you'd like to contribute, please fork the repository and use a feature branch.
 Pull requests are welcome.

 ## Licensing